o7g8/aws-cdk-dotnet-microservice/workshop/content/preparation/01_overview.md

 Therefore if you want to have Docker, you will need to install it on your local machine or on a `metal` EC2 (e.g. `m5zn.metal` or `z1d.metal`).

 In case you go for an EC2, consider to use a spot instance with a permanent spot request to save costs.
 And use the latest `Microsoft Windows Server 2019 Base` AMI.
+I also recommend to save the AMI with the provisioned software.